Mid-Gard/People_Counter-Using_Yolov7/README.md

 # People Counter Using ML

+> This branch contains the code using original model and not the openvino model.

 ## Features
 - Added Label for Every Track
 - Code can run on Both (CPU & GPU)